May 17, 2021 | 02 min read

-While changing consumption patterns and quicker turnover of products across categories have reiterated the importance of van sales/ready-stock model, the pandemic has taught us that time and data accuracy is paramount in today’s supply chains.
-Increased market demand and the need to service more outlets in a shorter window of time adds additional pressure.
-This coupled with the fact that margin of error needs to be close to 0, in order to maintain supply chain efficiency, demands a van sales solution that not only provides 100% visibility, but also simplifies the sales process.
+While changing consumption patterns and quicker turnover of products across categories have reiterated the importance of the van sales/ready-stock model, the pandemic has taught us that time and data accuracy are paramount in today’s supply chains.
+Increased market demand and the need to service more outlets in a shorter window of time add additional pressure.
+This coupled with the fact that the margin of error needs to be close to 0, in order to maintain supply chain efficiency, demands a van sales solution that not only provides 100% visibility but also simplifies the sales process.

-Sales reps who were earlier measured by “time spent in market”, do not have the luxury of spending hours in the market anymore.
+Sales reps who were earlier measured by “time spent in the market”, do not have the luxury of spending hours in the market anymore.
 Delivery teams too have a shorter window of operations today.
-It is important to implement an intelligent route optimisation solution that creates smart routes based on location, outlet density, distance, order volume etc. Manual beat creation is not only laborious, it is error-prone.
+It is important to implement an intelligent route optimization solution that creates smart routes based on location, outlet density, distance, order volume, etc. Manual beat creation is not only laborious, but it is also error-prone.
 With the added complexity of lockdowns, your distributors need to be able to automatically create journey plans for each geographic location.

 Visibility into secondary sales and distributor inventory is crucial in distribution planning.
-While driving complete downstream automation may seem challenging, simple integrations are the right first step to the path of digitisation.
-A robust integration tool like Bizom Connect lets you tap into your distributors’ systems effortlessly with minimal disruption while bringing critical analytics to the business by getting visibility into distributors’ sales, fill-rate and inventory data.
+While driving complete downstream automation may seem challenging, simple integrations are the right first step to the path of digitization.
+A robust integration tool like Bizom Connect lets you tap into your distributors’ systems effortlessly with minimal disruption while bringing critical analytics to the business by getting visibility into distributors’ sales, fill rate, and inventory data.
 What’s better?
-You can Identify leakages in promotional spends, improve utilisation of distributor claims, and improve fill-rates with low inventory alerts.
+You can Identify leakages in promotional spending, improve utilization of distributor claims, and improve fill rates with low inventory alerts.